Zplusdragon/PLIP/README.md

 <div align="center"><img src="assets/abstract.png" width="600"></div>

 ## News
-* 🔥[05.31] The pre-trained model checkpoints and zero-shot inference code have been released !
+* 🔥[05.31] The pre-trained model and zero-shot inference code have been released !

 ## SYNTH-PEDES
 SYNTH-PEDES is by far the largest person dataset with textual descriptions without any human annotation effort.
 Every person image has 2 or 3 different descriptions.
 The dataset will be released soon.